chidiugonna/BrainSurfing/mkdocs/docs/surfdata/prac81.md

 ![select all vertices](../img/task1_mediallayer.png)

 * Select all the neighbouring vertices (all vertices connected by an edge to your chosen vertex).
 These should show up in the information screen.
 You can select and copy the text from this screen and place it in a text file.
 We will need this information for the next Task.

+* You can leave wb_view open but minimized and proceed to the next task.

 ![select all vertices](../img/task1_allselected.png)

 ## Task 2: Use Matlab to manipulate GIFTI Surfaces
-* In this task we will be loading in the GIFTI surface `100307.L.pial.native.surf.gii` which we visualized above and identifying the vertex and vertex neighbours we located in task 2 above.
-We will then nudge these vertices by a random 3D translation and then save a new copy of the surface which we will visualize again using **wb_view**.
+* In this task we will be loading in the GIFTI surface `100307.L.pial.native.surf.gii` which we visualized above and identifying the vertex and vertex neighbours we identified.
+We will then change the local topology of the surface by nudging these vertices by a random 3D translation and then save a new copy of the surface which we will visualize again using **wb_view**.

-* Open matlab and navigate to your the  `practicum81`  folder containing `task_002_giftisurf.m`
+* Open matlab and navigate to your the  `practicum81`  folder containing `task_002_giftisurf.m`.
+Double click this file to open it in matlab.

-* We will run individual sections by right clicking on the section and selecting `Evaluate Current Section`.
-Select the 1st section and change the path to point to the location of the Gifti library ( you only need to do this if you decide to change the folder structure from the default ) and choose `Evaluate Current Selection` to run.
+* We will run individual sections of the matlab code by right clicking on each section (highlighted ted yellow when selected) and selecting `Evaluate Current Section`.

+* Select the 1st section and choose `Evaluate Current Selection` to run.
+This will ensure that matlab can find the gifti-release library which we need to open and save GIFTI files.

 ![select all vertices](../img/task2_01_matlab_addlib.png)

-If you don't have the right path to your library you will see an error like this:
+* If you haven't set right path to your library (or your library doesn't exist yet) you will see an error like this:

-    Warning: Name is nonexistent or not a directory /home/chidi/Downloads/Practicum81/../matlab-library/gifti-release
+        Warning: Name is nonexistent or not a directory /home/chidi/Downloads/    Practicum81/../matlab-library/gifti-release

-* Now ensure thart `mysurf` in the section `A. Open HCP Native lh pial mesh` is pointing to the correct location for the data and then right click and run.
+* Now write click and run Section **A**.

 ![select all vertices](../img/task2_02_matlab_loadgifti.png)

+* If the variable `mysurf` is not pointing to the correct location for the data then you will get an error similar to this:

+        Reading Surface ../DATA/HCP/100307/MNINonLinear/Native/100307.L.pial.native.surf.gii
+        Error using xml_parser
+        Cannot read XML document

-* This section also plots a 3D model of the surface which can be rotated with the mouse.
+* This section will plot  a 3D model of the surface which can be rotated with the mouse.
+This is just to demonstrate that you can visualize your surface mesh within matlab as well.
+You can close these windows whenever you want.

 ![select all vertices](../img/task2_03_giftiplot.png)

-* you should see that the expected number of faces and vertices are also printed to the screen.
+* you should also see that the expected number of faces and vertices are also printed to the screen.
 This information has been obtained using the `gifti-release` libraries `gifti()` function.
 The information is stored in the structure `mysurfleft_mesh`

          mysurfleft_mesh =